uofa-cmput404/uofa-cmput404.github.io/content/general/labs.md

 * We have no way of tracking accessibility accommodations on GitHub.
 (Even if we did it would violate University policy for us to do so.)
 * We have no way of tracking grades on GitHub.
 (Even if we did it would violate University policy for us to do so.)
 * The GitHub due date thing does not always work correctly.
-* By University policy, GitHub (like Mentimeter) is not an approved platform. eClass/Canvas/Google Apps are the only approved platforms.
+* By University policy, GitHub is not an approved platform. eClass/Canvas/Google Apps are the only approved platforms.
 So, instructors and TAs are not allowed to tell GitHub who you are, we have to allow you to be pseudonymous.
-For example, we are not allowed to tell GitHub/Mentimeter your name, your student ID#, your CCID, etc. This is also why Menti uses codenames.
+For example, we are not allowed to tell GitHub your name, your student ID#, your CCID, etc.
 * Because of this policy we also cannot give grades or feedback on GitHub.
 * GitHub classroom is broken and does not handle due dates correctly.